 Traffic tends to closely follow connections.
 We apply assumptions of average traffic usage to each of the connection or RGU types as appropriate.
 Traffic is solely a measure of wide area network traffic.

-The revenue forecasts within the Forecast Database are very detailed.
-Total revenue is income from the sale of IoT devices and services.
-IoT Application Revenue includes device costs where connectivity is integral, module costs where devices can optionally have connectivity enabled, together with monthly subscription, connectivity and traffic fees.
-IoT Service Revenue includes wider ecosystem revenues related to application development and hosting, data monetisation and IoT project work.
+The revenue forecasts within the Forecast Database are very detailed, including all income from the sale of IoT devices and related services.
+IoT Application revenue includes device costs, together with all monthly subscription, connectivity and traffic fees.
+IoT Services revenue includes wider ecosystem revenues related to application development and hosting, data monetisation and IoT project work.